Kela and financial aid

 Student healthcare fee

-You must pay the student healthcare fee if you are studying for a bachelor’s or master’s level university degree and have registered as attending for the current term.
-You must pay the fee even if you do not receive student financial aid or if you use occupational or other health services instead of the FSHS.
+You must pay the student healthcare fee if you are studying for a higher education degree and have registered as attending for the current term.
+The healthcare fee covers medical care and mental health services as well as oral health services from the Finnish Student Health Services (FSHS).
+You must pay the fee even if you use occupational or other health services instead of the FSHS.

 You are not billed for the student healthcare fee but must make sure to pay it in OmaKela for each academic term.
 Visit Kela’s website for information about how to pay the student healthcare fee.